Lawrence Kasdan: Wyatt Earp (1994)

 At that point we probably should have called the whole thing off, but we didn't.
 Instead, we reached a kind of compromise script.
 I had never had that experience before, because everything that I had ever written I had just gone out and shot as is.
 Here I had this kind of hybrid.
 It was my script plus elements from his previous script.

 Kasdan ultimately shared writing credit with Gordon, who also served as an executive producer on the film.

-I think it confused the whole situation, and if I had my wits about me I probably would have said, 'Kevin, look, because we're very good friends let's preserve our friendship and not do this movie.'
+I think it confused the whole situation, and if I had my wits about me I probably would have said, "Kevin, look, because we're very good friends let's preserve our friendship and not do this movie."
 Well, we preserved our friendship, but unfortunately we did do the movie.

 Surrounding Costner as Earp were Joanna Going, Catherine O'Hara, Tom Sizemore, JoBeth Williams, Mark Harmon, and Gene Hackman.
-Dennis Quaid lost 43 pounds on a supervised diet to play Doc Holliday, a performance that Kasdan felt was "the most satisfying part of the movie."
+Dennis Quaid lost 43 pounds on a supervised diet to play Doc Holliday, a performance that Kasdan called "the most satisfying part of the movie."

 Wyatt Earp was a more ambitious production than Kasdan's previous western, Silverado.
-It was shot in the summer of 1993 over the course of 19 weeks (with an entire week of rehearsals), on location in and around Santa Fe, New Mexico, with two massive sets used to portray eight different Western towns, and employing a cast of more than a hundred speaking roles and thousands of extras.
-It was shot on film in anamorphic format by Owen Roizman, the cinematographer on The French Connection (1971).
+It was shot in the summer of 1993 over the course of 19 weeks (with an entire week of rehearsals), on location in and around Santa Fe, New Mexico, with two massive sets portraying eight different Western towns, and a cast of more than 100 speaking roles and thousands of extras.
+It was shot on film in anamorphic format by Owen Roizman, the cinematographer on The French Connection.

 "It's an epic film on an epic scale," Kasdan said.
 "It shows the building of the railroad and a span of Wyatt's life.
 So in many ways it presented the challenges I was looking for.
 It's a big bite of a movie and there are things in it that are as good as anything I've ever done."

-The film suffered at the box office—only making $20 million, on a budget of $60 million—in part because of Tombstone, the concurrent film starring Kurt Russell as Wyatt Earp and Val Kilmer as Doc Holliday.
-Tombstone's writer and original director, Kevin Jarre (who was eventually fired from the project), had actually planned to make a Wyatt Earp story with Costner, but the two men had different ideas about its tone and direction, and each went their own way.
+The film suffered at the box office—making $20 million on a $60 million budget—in part because of Tombstone, the concurrent film starring Kurt Russell as Earp and Val Kilmer as Holliday.
+Tombstone's writer and original director, Kevin Jarre (who was eventually fired from the project), had actually planned to make an Earp story with Costner, but the two had different ideas about its tone and direction, and each went his own way.
 Tombstone was in production at the same time, but released on Christmas Eve, 1993—six months before Wyatt Earp.

 "Tombstone hurt us," said editor Carol Littleton, "because it's a completely different kind of film, and it was a little more hip and it was not quite as serious."